VAADA Board

 Board Member since 2023

-Cath Peake is the Manager of Mental Health/Alcohol and Other Drugs Integration at Barwon Health.
-Prior to her current role, Cath managed Barwon Health’s Drugs and Alcohol Service for 13 years, this service delivers a broad range of community based AOD treatment and harm reduction services.
-Cath was also the Program Manager for tertiary community mental health teams, including specialist therapy, eating disorders, forensic, family violence and homelessness programs.
-Cath has a doctorate in forensic psychology with 17 years’ previous experience as a clinician and manager in child protection, youth justice and adult correctional services.
-Cath is committed to reducing stigma and discrimination, the principles of harm reduction, evidence informed practice, and workforce wellbeing within the AOD sector.
+Cath Peake is the Manager Mental Health/AOD Integration at Barwon Health.
+Before this role, Cath managed Barwon Health’s Drugs and Alcohol Service (DAS) for 13 years, overseeing the delivery of a broad range of community-based AOD treatment and harm reduction services.
+Cath was also the Program Manager for several Barwon Health specialist tertiary community mental health teams, including therapy, eating disorders, forensic, family violence, and homelessness programs.
+Cath holds a doctorate in forensic psychology, with previous experience as a clinician and manager in child protection, youth justice, and adult correctional services.
+Cath is committed to reducing stigma and discrimination, the principles of harm reduction, evidence-informed practice, and workforce wellbeing within the AOD sector.

 Richie Goonan